From avoiding stomach bugs to securing valuables, these essentials for safe travel will stop long trips playing havoc with your health

-Having five sisters like I do is wonderful.
-On your travels, you get lots of messages checking on your whereabouts and wellbeing.
+Having five sisters as I do is wonderful.
+On your travels, you get lots of messages checking on your whereabouts and well-being.
 And then you get some more messages.
 And then you get some more.

 Soon, this turns into real-time updates of potential hazards in a 6,000-mile radius.
 “You’re camping on a beach in Fiji?
 Did you hear about the couple who got hurt on a beach in Thailand?”
 “Didn’t you just leave Vanuatu?
 There’s an earthquake there now.”
 “You’re in Chile?
 What about that huge volcano?”

 Of course, it’s natural to worry about loved ones when they’re away.
 Occasionally, that worry is warranted.
 To help set minds at ease, we’ve gathered eight essentials for safe travel, from emergency SOS systems to staying healthy while on the road.

 Essential for: Remote travel, sailing, hiking and extreme sports

 Price: $199.99 plus a data plan on top

 I’m not a worrier but once in a while, I’ve wished that Peter had hobbies more prosaic than mountain climbing – like when he’s set off for Norway’s Galdhøpiggen and I haven’t heard from him in three days.